 You play a critical role in this process.
-Students inform their friends, professors, and other staff members of these incidents first.
-When you receive this information, it is important you report it to protect the student, support survivors of sexual misconduct, and assist the university in maintaining a safe and healthy environment as it works to prevent and eliminate sexual discrimination.
+Students inform their friends, professors, and other staff members of these incidents first (the same may be true for your colleagues).
+When you receive this information, it is important you report it to protect the student or employee, support survivors of sexual misconduct, and assist the university in maintaining a safe and healthy environment as it works to prevent and eliminate sexual discrimination.

 A student has informed me of an alleged incident of sexual misconduct, what do I do?

 Notify your supervisor and/or the Title IX Coordinator.
 You can also put a report in yourself using the UMCARES & Maxient Incident Reporting form.

 What do I do if a student or colleague asks me not to tell anyone about the incident?

 If you feel a student or colleague is about to share information about alleged sexual misconduct, notify them that you are a mandatory reporter and you are obligated to report the incident.

 Will I have to participate in a Title IX investigation?

 It is not likely, but possible.
 If the Complainant shares the information with you and you report the incident, you will not be a part the investigation.
 However, if you witness the incident or the student shares evidence from the aftermath of the incident (text messages, videos, etc) it is possible they will list you as a witness.
 Also, if you accept the invitation to serve as an advisor, you will participate in the Title IX investigation.